Skip to main content

 2 min read

-The Internet Gateway Networks defines how mobile endpoint devices access the Internet through a designated Internet Access Gateway within a secure overlay network managed by Zenarmor.
+The Internet Gateway Networks eature defines how mobile endpoint devices securely access the Internet through designated Internet Access Gateways within a secure network managed by Zenarmor.

-Mobile endpoint devices running the Zenarmor Endpoint Applicationcan join the organization’s secure overlay network.
+Mobile Android and iOS devices running the Zenarmor Endpoint Application can join the organization’s network.
 The endpoint application enables device enrollment and establishes connectivity within the defined Internet Gateway Network.

-Once enrolled, you are assigned an overlay IP address within the defined network range.
+Once enrolled, each mobile endpoint is assigned an IP address within the defined network range.
 Internet-bound traffic from these devices is routed through the configured Internet Access Gateway.

 Figure 1.
 Internet Gateway Networks Page